slatedocs/slate/source/includes/_receive.md

   - Notifies the [customer](#customers) of the message

 <aside class="notice">
-  Calls on this action will fail if the customer isn't confirmed.
+  Calls on this action will fail if the customer is unsubscribed.
 </aside>

 When webhook event is `LogicInvocation`: